Commanders Act X

 Mapping: action_source

-By default, action_source will be set to 'website' (most events relate to online activity)
+By default, action_source will be set to 'website' (most events relate to online activity).
+IF Enable App tracking is checked THEN action_source='app'

 Offline conversions specificity: